SOCIAL SCIENCE

 History

-History helps students to develop their understanding about the world we live in today, by engaging with the people, places and events of the past.
-Students will learn about New Zealand and world history, in order to develop an understanding of the diverse society that we live in.
+History helps ākonga to develop their understanding about the world we live in today, by engaging with the people, places and events of the past. Ākonga will learn about New Zealand and world history, in order to develop an understanding of the diverse society that we live in.

-At Level 1, students gain an introduction to historical skills and thinking.
-We will explore the struggle for social justice and equality for African Americans by the American Civil Rights Movement in the 1950s and 1960s.
+At Level 1, ākonga gain an introduction to historical skills and thinking.
+We will explore the Dawn Raids that impacted our nation during the 1970s and 80s.
 We will also develop our understanding of social and political movements, through learning about Germany in World War II.
 We will investigate the rise of Hitler and the Nazis and the impact that this had on German society.

-Students will also choose an aspect of New Zealand history to research.
+Ākonga will also choose an aspect of New Zealand history to research.
 Through this process they will develop skills in research and evaluating sources, which are essential in many subject areas.

-Through studying history, students gain skills that are useful throughout life.
+Through studying history, ākonga gain skills that are useful throughout life.
 These include research techniques, understanding varied sources of information as well as how to articulate their ideas and make them clear to others.
 They learn how to ask and answer questions, evaluate evidence, and understand different perspectives.

 Cost and Materials: $225 approximately for multi-day field trip with Geography and Business Studies (optional)

-Entry Guidelines: No entry guidelines
+Entry Guidelines: No entry requirements

 Leads to: Level 2 History.
 History is a universal qualification.

-Teacher in Charge: To be confirmed
+Teacher in Charge: Mr S Robinson

 Geography